Hinds County assistance programs.

 The Jackson Free Clinic is a primary health care provider that provides free, high-quality medical care and health services for Jackson residents who have inadequate access to medical care or health insurance.
 The facility also offers professional training and advice for medical students.
 (601)355-5161

-Jackson Hinds Comprehensive Medical Clinic offers a variety of health care and social services including; Adult and Pediatric Medicine, Diagnostic lab and X-ray, Dental Care, EPSDT- Medicaid Screening, Health Education, Free Eye Exams, Social Services, Nutrition and WIC, Pharmacy, Women's Health, 24-Hour Emergencies, and Transportation Assistance.
+Jackson Hinds Comprehensive Medical Clinic offers a variety of health care and social services including; Adult and Pediatric Medicine, Diagnostic lab and X-ray, Dental Care, EPSDT- Medicaid Screening, and Health Education. the center also has Free Eye Exams, Social Services, Nutrition and WIC, Pharmacy, Women's Health, 24-Hour Emergencies, and Transportation Assistance.
 (601) 914-1789

 Other community clinics and health care centers to contact in Hinds County are include Bolton Family Clinic ((601) 866-7733) as well as St. Dominic's Health Services ((601) 944-0091)